Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 What does a flight to Abu Dhabi cost?

 This is largely variable on where you set out from and how far in advance you book.
-You can search for cheap flights here:
+The most obvious choice is to use the local carrier, Etihad, but it’s certainly not always the cheapest!

 You can also check flights with Emirates in comparison too.
 There’s a detailed guide here on how the free airline buses work to transit from DXB into downtown Abu Dhabi.